raydac/java-comment-preprocessor/README.md

 ```

 # How to use from command line
-The uber-jar can be started directly under Java as through CLI interface.
-Let's take a look at short example below how to start in command line under Linux The Easy variant of usage:
+The uber-jar can be started directly under Java through CLI interface.
+Let's take a look at short example below how to start it in command line under Linux:
 ```
 java -jar jcp-7.0.4.jar  --i:./test --o:./result
 ```